qingzhang003/ZDI-VDI-Auto/readme.md

 In summary:
 * The business user should run this when he/she gets warning email notification about lease expiration.
 * Specify VDI name(s) to extend the lease
-...
-Can extend a VDI on behalf of somebody else
+...Can extend a VDI on behalf of somebody else
 * Specify lease period between 3 to 15 days
 * You’re allowed to shrink a lease when the original lease period is still longer than the new lease period
 * Email notification will send to the original owner and original VDI email cc list.
 The requestor – Ansible Tower login user - will not get email notification if his/her email address is not in the original email cc list, and he/she is not the owner of the VDI.